lwassermann/dotfiles/README.md

 - [Mathias Bynens](https://github.com/mathiasbynens/dotfiles)
 - [Nick Nisi](https://github.com/nicknisi/dotfiles)
 - [Tim Pope](https://github.com/tpope/tpope)
-- and many more.
+- and many more. -->

-Special thanks to [Tim Pope](https://github.com/tpope/) for his excellent Vim plugins.
-Thanks to [Chris Kempson](https://github.com/chriskempson) for his [base16 color scheme concept](https://github.com/chriskempson/base16).
+Special thanks to [Paul Meinhardt](https://github.com/pmeinhardt) for providing a good example of how to do this and my starting point.